dbalague/mp4-audio-remover/README.md

 # Usage

-Copy the executable (and dlls on Windows, if applicable) in a directory where you have the `mp4` videos and within a terminal, run `./remove_audio_all` or equivalent on Wiindows.
+Copy the executable (and dlls on Windows, if applicable) in a directory where you have the `mp4` videos and, within a terminal, run `./remove_audio_all` or equivalent on Wiindows.
 On Windows, you can also double click the executable.